massdync/ox_inventory/README.md

             oxWeapons[category][name] = info
         end
     end

+    -- The original logic etc...
+    for type, data in pairs(oxWeapons) do
+        ...
+    end
     ```

     There's more across the script, see this [issue](https://github.com/massdync/ox_inventory/issues/1)

 - [ ] Prevent item loss from trying to pick up an item when inventory is full

+    (Already implemented by the original creators?)

     I had experience with ox_inventory where I'm allowed to pickup an item via ox_target but the item wasn't actually added to my inventory because it was full, and the item disappeared after that